Ongoing Research in AI Evaluation, Economics, Financial Systems & Expert Systems

 Bridges the gap between academic research and production implementation for legal AI.
 Provides actionable framework selection criteria and architectural patterns for building reliable, auditable expert systems that handle complex regulatory text with mathematical precision.

-Rule consistency checking using mathematical tools like Alloy and Z3 prevents contradictory requirements in production deployment.
+Formal Verification: Mathematical consistency checking using Alloy and Z3 theorem provers to prevent contradictory requirements in production legal AI deployment.

 Comprehensive scientific analysis revealing fundamental flaws in multi-currency basket stablecoins and proposing evidence-based commodity frameworks for true purchasing power preservation.
 Mathematical modeling demonstrates how proposed SDR-like baskets create "average inflation coins" rather than stable value storage.